PhoebeYahengWu/NoteTaker-App/README.md

 ![NOTE](https://user-images.githubusercontent.com/52837649/87323552-ecb04880-c4fc-11ea-8233-dab0243d7bf6.gif)

 ## Description
-Note Taker is a full stack web application that allows users to create, organize and delete notes.
+Note Taker is a full-stack web application that allows users to create, organize, and delete notes.
 All notes are connected and saved in the MongoDB.

 ## Table of Contents